sjelms/bibtex-to-markdown/technical.md

   - Example:
     ```yaml
     aliases:
-      - A Better Future - Transforming jobs and skills for young people post-pandemic
+      - A Better Future - Transforming Jobs And Skills For Young People Post-Pandemic
       - A Better Future
     ```